 As you may have guessed, it isn’t always easy to distinguish between simple negligence and recklessness.
 While reasonable minds may disagree in some cases, there are some behaviors that almost always rise to the level of recklessness.
 Here are some examples of where you may be able to successfully argue that the other person was reckless in causing your injury:

 The facts will be critical in determining whether or not the other party was reckless.
 A single, seemingly insignificant fact can spell the difference between simple negligence and recklessness.

 As noted above, you may be entitled to compensation if you can prove that the other person’s negligence caused your injuries.
 In general, your compensation will be determined by your medical bills, your lost wages, any other economic losses, and your pain and suffering.

 However, you may be entitled to “punitive damages” if the other party was reckless.
 Punitive damages are damages that are intended to punish the defendant as a means of dissuading others from doing the same thing.
 These damages are awarded in addition to the other damages noted above (referred to as “compensatory damages”) and can add significantly to your overall compensation.
 There is no cap on punitive damages in Illinois.

 If you’ve been injured in an accident caused by someone else’s negligence, you should not be the one to bear the impact of your losses.
 Whether it was simple negligence or recklessness, you need to make sure you get the compensation you need to recover from your injuries, take care of your family, and protect your future.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 From the very first meeting to the conclusion of your case, we work to make sure our clients receive dedicated, aggressive legal representation.
 Call us at (312) 236-2900 or our online contact form to schedule a free consultation and learn more about how we can help you.